Thishithasai406/signSpeak/README.md

-# ASL Sign Language to Text and Speech Conversion

 # ✋ ASL Sign Language to Text and Speech Conversion

 This project performs **real-time American Sign Language (ASL) alphabet recognition** (A–Z) and converts hand signs into **text** and optionally **speech**.